Working with Shell Arithmetic and Boolean Operators in Unix:

 Operators are used for manipulating variables and constants in shell programs.
 They are required to perform mathematical operations.

-Here, we will explain you more about working with Arithmetic Operators.
+Here, we will explain to you more about working with Arithmetic Operators.

 Unix Video #14:

-Note that the back-tick (`) is often used here – when executing a command, everything between the back-ticks is executed and substituted with the result before the reminder of the command is executed.
+Note that the back-tick (`) is often used here – when executing a command, everything between the back-ticks is executed and substituted with the result before the remainder of the command is executed.

-In newer shells (E.g. bash), the same result can be achieved by embedding the expression between ‘$(’ and ‘)’.
+In newer shells (Example: bash), the same result can be achieved by embedding the expression between ‘$(’ and ‘)’.